-Depression and sadness can be overwhelming, especially for a depressed, sad girl.
-It’s tough to see someone you care about feeling this way.
-You might wonder, how can I help?
+Depression and sadness can be overwhelming, especially for someone you care about.
+It’s tough watching that happen.
+You might wonder: how can I actually help?
+The truth is, showing up matters more than saying the perfect thing.

 What should I do?